cardano-apexpool/FreeDropz/README.md

 ## Problem to solve
 The first use case for FreeDropz is to distribute a single native token type to a list of cardano addresses, without making the recipient addresses pay.
-This could be used for example by a Stake Pool to distribute native tokens to its delegators, paying for the transaction fees and also the amount of about 1.45 ADA that must accompany any native token.
+This could be used for example by a Stake Pool to distribute native tokens to its delegators, paying for the transaction fees and also an amount of ~1.45 ADA that must accompany any native token.
-Using a wallet to create the individual transactions, the amount of transaction fees and of time spent will be very big.
-By combining the transactions into batches of 120 (configurable in `config.py`), the estimated transaction fees saved is about 96% (during the tests).
+Using a wallet to create each individual transaction, the cost of transaction fees and amount of time spent will be very large.
+By combining the transactions into batches of 120 (configurable in `config.py`), the estimated transaction fees saved is about 96% (during the preliminary tests).
 The amount of ADA that has to be sent with the tokens cannot be avoided.

 ## How the script works
-The ideal computer where this script can run is computer running linux.
+The ideal computer to run this script is any computer running linux.
 The `cardano-cli` command will also be required, and `cardano-cli` must be able to communicate with a Cardano full node through the node socket.
 This can be done by running the Cardano node locally, or by connecting to a remote Cardano node's socket using `socat`.
 Other required commands are `jq` and `xxd`.
 As python requirements, only the `PyYAML` pip package will be required (see `requirements.txt`).
 A cardano address, and its spending key, both stored in files on the same computer, will also be required.
-Ideally the address will be generated for the airdrop, the amount of tokens and ADA required for the airdrop will be sent to this address before running the airdrop script, and after running the script, the address will never be used again (from security reasons).
+Ideally a new address will be generated for the airdrop, the amount of tokens and ADA required for the airdrop will be sent to this address before running the airdrop script, and after running the script, the address will never be used again (for security reasons).
 The amount of tokens can be exactly the total amount required for the airdrop, but the amount of ADA must be higher, to cover the transactions fees.
 For 1000 addresses, probably about 1500 ADA will be required.

-If the number of transactions you have to do is big (and this is the purpose of this script), because of how the UTxO model works, the script will need a large amount of UTxO to use them as inputs for the airdrop transactions.
+If the number of transactions you have to do is large (which is the purpose of this script), because of how the UTxO model works, the script will need a large amount of UTxO to use as inputs for the airdrop transactions.
-For this reason, the script will actually do the airdrop in 2 steps:
+For this reason, the script will actually do the airdrop in two steps:
-1. The script will first analyze the airdrop file and will calculate how many transactions are required for the airdrop and how many tokens and lovelace will be required for each transaction.
-Then it will create a transaction to create ahe required UTxOs at the first address configured in the `SRC_ADDRESSES` list in the `config.py` file (the details about how to configure this are below in this README).
+1. The script will first analyze the airdrop file and calculate how many transactions are required for the airdrop and how many tokens and lovelace will be required for each transaction.
+Then it will create a transaction to create the required UTxOs at the first address configured in the `SRC_ADDRESSES` list in the `config.py` file (the details about how to configure this are below in this README).
 2. After the input UTxOs are created, the airdrop transactions will be created, using these inputs.

 A confirmation will be required before submitting the first transaction, and another one before submitting the airdrop transactions.
 Before confirming the transactions submitting, you can examine the transaction files using the following command: